lukmanr/CLVPipelines/components/automl_tables/docs/train_model.md

 |output_primary_metric_value|The value of the primary performance metric.|Float|

 ### Description
 The component is a wrapper around `AutoMlClient.create_model()` API.
 If the target colummn's type is Categorical, AutoML Tables trains a classification model.
 If the target column's type is Numeric, AutoML Tables trains a regression model.
-Make sure to set `optimization_objective` and `primary_metric` parameters to match [the machine learning problem](https://cloud.google.com/automl-tables/docs/problem-types).
+Make sure to set `optimization_objective` to match [the machine learning problem](https://cloud.google.com/automl-tables/docs/problem-types).